benjamin-lewandowski/pollen-scss/README.md

 ### What it looks like

 Slipstream's low-level variables can be used to build any design.
 They're easy to customise and extend, and they're globally responsive.
-They don't require preprocessors, class naming conventions, or any new non-standard syntax.
+They don't require postprocessors (like postcss), class naming conventions, or any new non-standard syntax.

 ```css
 .button {